arvigeus/AZ-204/Questions/CosmoDB.md

 - [ ] To add more users to the platform

 Answer: [Denormalization in Azure Cosmos DB data modeling](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/model-partition-example#v2-introducing-denormalization-to-optimize-read-queries) is used to optimize read queries.
 By storing related data together (denormalizing), you can retrieve all the data you need in a single query, reducing the need for multiple queries and improving performance.
-Denormalization doesn't aim to reduce the number of containers (Option A), increase the number of request units consumed (Option C), or add more users to the platform (Option D); it's a strategy to optimize read operations by organizing data efficiently within containers.
+Denormalization doesn't aim to reduce the number of containers, increase the number of request units consumed, or add more users to the platform; it's a strategy to optimize read operations by organizing data efficiently within containers.

 --